-- ASTDs may be caused by exposure to employment-related risk factors, but they may also be caused by exposure to non employment-related risk factors that occur as part of everyday life (e.g. while playing recreational sports); - some cases of an ASTD may be idiopathic (occurring without known cause) where a causal agent cannot be identified; - some ASTDs may develop over hours while others develop over years;

-- two or more ASTDs may exist simultaneously; a second ASTD may occur as the result of adjusting to, or compensating for, the first; - some people are more susceptible to the development of ASTDs than others; and - ASTDs are often caused by exposure to a combination of risk factors, rather than just one risk factor.
+- ASTDs may be caused by exposure to employment-related risk factors, but they may also be caused by exposure to non employment-related risk factors that occur as part of everyday life (e.g. while playing recreational sports); - some cases of an ASTD may be idiopathic (occurring without known cause) where a causal agent cannot be identified; - some cases of an ASTD may be idiopathic (occurring without known cause) where a causal agent cannot be identified; - two or more ASTDs may exist simultaneously; a second ASTD may occur as the result of adjusting to, or compensating for, the first; - some people are more susceptible to the development of ASTDs than others; and - ASTDs are often caused by exposure to a combination of risk factors, rather than just one risk factor.